revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-153.Brian is asking In Python, what happens when a global variable and a local variable share the same name ho will you explain this to him?
+153. Brian asks, what happens in Python when a global variable and a local variable share the same name?
+How will you explain this to him?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In python when a local variable is given the same name as a global variable, the global variable is shadowed in the scope of the local variable and cannot be accessed.
+In python, when a local variable is given the same name as a global variable, the global variable is shadowed in the scope of the local variable and cannot be accessed.

 </details>

 ---

-154.Can you tell me Is it possible to call parent class without its instance creation in python?
+154. Can you tell me if it is possible to call the parent class without its instance creation in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)